Rikuzentakata, Iwate: 2011 Tōhoku earthquake and tsunami

 Sixty-eight city officials, about one-third of the city's municipal employees, were killed.
-The town's mayor, Futoshi Toba, was at his post at the city hall and survived, but his wife was killed at their seaside home.
+The town's mayor at the time, Futoshi Toba, was at his post at the city hall and survived, but his wife was killed at their seaside home.
 The wave severely damaged the artifact and botanical collection at the city's museum and killed all six staff.
 The final death toll was 1,656 killed and 223 missing and presumed dead.
 Portions of the city subsided by over a meter.

 As a countermeasure against future tsunami, Rikuzentakata's city centre was elevated upon rock fill in a megaproject.
 In 2014, a massive conveyor belt system was being used to carry rock from a hill across the Kesen River from the city centre.
 The conveyor belt system featured a long suspension span that crossed the Kesen River, and was named the "Bridge of Hope."
 The project elevated the city centre by more than 10 m.

 Currently a new marketplace and community center has been established upon one such elevated plot of land, and work is ongoing to create a new street grid.
 In addition, new bridges are being established across the Kesen River, including an extension and bypass for the Sanriku Expressway and Japan National Route 45.
-The location of the rock quarry for the megaproject is being developed as a new neighborhood.
+The location of the rock quarry for the reconstruction megaproject is being developed as a new neighborhood.